TheGlacius/blog-examples/README.md

 This repository contains example projects related to blog posts published on [glacius.org](https://glacius.org).
 Each directory corresponds to a specific post, featuring:

 - **Suboptimal Real-World Solutions:** Reflecting common mistakes or legacy design flaws and solutions within those architectures.
-- **Improved Clean Architecture Solutions:** Demonstrating best practices and architectural improvements.
+- **Ideal Clean Architecture Solutions:** Demonstrating best practices and architectural improvements.

 The goal is to illustrate architectural principles through practical code examples.